 Want to get married in style on a super tight budget?
 Our £6k wedding series is here to help.
 We’ve got six fully-costed wedding concepts for under £6000 for you to choose from complete with a super-star list of suppliers.

-To plan an amazing festival wedding for all your friends and family, read on…
+To plan an amazing micro-festival wedding for a carefully chosen number of your closest friends and family, read on…

 Who is this wedding perfect for?

-It’s totally possible to plan an amazing wedding for 150 people on a £6,000 budget.
-You just need some perspective, a plan and firm promises from friends and family to help out.
-But before you commit be clear about the challenge.
-You’re basically setting up a commune for a couple of days so you’ll need to get organised, be comfortable delegating and be confident that your friends and family will contribute time and skills to help make it happen.
+It’s totally possible to plan an amazing wedding for 30 people on a £6,000 budget.
+You just need some perspective, a plan and maybe some promises from friends help out.
+You’re going to escape to an intimate little hideaway for a couple of days so you’ll need to get organised, be comfortable delegating and be confident that your friends and family will contribute time and skills to help make it happen.

 If you’re a super resourceful bunch, a field with running water might be enough.
-But if you don’t fancy building your own compost loos and don’t have access to a generator you’ll need to look for a site with electricity, toilets and ideally a barn.
-Llyn Gwynant in Wales has the perfect set up with a beautiful stone barn for your ceremony, dinner and dancing, a large kitchen to store booze and prepare food, fields all around for camping and a lake for midnight swimming.
+But if you don’t fancy building your own compost loos and don’t have access to a generator you’ll need to look for a site with electricity, toilets and a space for your ceremony.
+The Green Escape in Surrey has the perfect set up with a pine tree lined aisle, crackling wood fires and lots of space for dancing beneath the stars.
+It also has Shepherds Huts with room for 22 guests so you’ll all be well rested (ish!).

 If you want friends to help you’ll need to get them involved as early as possible.
 Don’t just vaguely mention to people in passing that you might need a hand.
 Get them excited about the plan and inspired to help using Patchworkit.com – where you can set out all the things people can fund, make or do.
 Then let your wedding guests choose whether to buy some booze, make a cake, do the decorations or promise to DJ.
 If you don’t need new toasters and towels, it’s a fun and practical alternative to a traditional gift list and allows you to keep track of who’s doing what.

-The day before: Arrive on site with your team of helpers and all the tools, paints, materials and props you need.
-Then after a big group hug send everyone off to complete the jobs they promised to do – from putting up tents and painting signs to decorating the venue and doing the food shop.
+Arrive on site with your team of helpers and all the tools, paints, materials and props you need.
+Then after a big group hug send everyone off to complete the jobs they promised to do – from painting signs to decorating the venue and doing the food shop.

 For a cheap, easy and sophisticated look keep styling simple using limited materials and a neutral colour palette.
 White paint on wood signs, tea lights in brown paper bags and glass jars filled with local green and white wild flowers look effortlessly cool and cost next to nothing.

-Preparing a cold vegetarian buffet plus a hog roast is probably the easiest and cheapest way to provide food for 150.
-Just decide on a limited menu of simple but delicious dishes, buy all ingredients and then assign dishes to be made in bulk by your team of foodie volunteers.
+Preparing a cold vegetarian buffet plus a hog roast is probably the easiest and cheapest way to provide food for 30.
+Just decide on a limited menu of simple but delicious dishes, buy all ingredients and then assign dishes to be made by your team of foodie volunteers.

 If you give yourselves enough time and keep your jobs to a minimum it can actually be really fun working together to prepare for the wedding.
 But remember to give yourselves a chance to mentally and physically prepare too.
 Once you’ve delegated jobs just let everyone get on with it.
 Remember your friends are happy to help and don’t want you getting stressed.
 So take time to relax and be pampered the evening before the wedding.